materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Mirror Mirror

-{% include raidplan.html title="P2 - Mirror Mirror" link="https://raidplan.io/plan/WVd2siF6qMYAjzrv" %}
+{% include raidplan.html  iframe="true" title="P2 - Mirror Mirror" link="https://raidplan.io/plan/WVd2siF6qMYAjzrv" %}

 Shiva will spawn 3 mirrors along the edges of the arena.
 There will be **2 RED mirrors** and **1 BLUE mirror**.